uf2020/ccxt/Install.md

 ## CORS (Access-Control-Allow-Origin)

 CORS is [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
-When accessing a market HTTP REST API from browser with ccxt library you may get a warning or an exception, saying `No 'Access-Control-Allow-Origin' header is present on the requested resource`.
+When accessing the HTTP REST API of an exchange from browser with ccxt library you may get a warning or an exception, saying `No 'Access-Control-Allow-Origin' header is present on the requested resource`.
 That means that the exchange market admins haven't enabled access to their API from arbitrary web browser pages.

 You can still use the ccxt library from your browser via a CORS-proxy, which is very easy to set up or install.
 There are also public CORS proxies on the internet, like [https://crossorigin.me](https://crossorigin.me).